 - Circle four—Meeting reconciliation through anti-racist, anti-oppression education

 Speakers at the opening ceremonies inlucded U of S President and Vice-Chancellor Peter Stoicheff, Vice-provost Indigenous Engagement Jacqueline Ottmann, Chief Tammy Cook-Searson of the Lac La Ronge Indian Band, and U of S Indigenous Studies Faculty Member Randy Morin.

 Speakers at the closing ceremonies included three whintesses who participated in the circle discusions.
 To end the ceremony, Director of Indian Teacher Education Program Chris Scribe introduced dancers and drummers/singers who preformed two songs, and then ended the day with a round dance.

-Faculty, staff and student leaders are invited to attend a full-day event on March 7 that will focus on how the U of S can respond to the 94 calls to action of the Truth and Reconciliation Commission of Canada.
-By showcasing some of the current successes taking place at the university, faculty and staff will be able to learn high-impact practices in how to incorporate the principles of reconciliation in teaching and learning, research, enhancing the student experience and university governance and administration.
+Faculty, staff and student leaders gathered for a full-day event on March 7 that focused on how the U of S can respond to the 94 calls to action of the Truth and Reconciliation Commission of Canada.
+By showcasing some of the current work taking place at the university, attendees learned high-impact practices in how to incorporate the principles of reconciliation in teaching and learning, research, enhancing the student experience and university governance and administration.